NFTs for Photographers:

 Blockchain and NFT smart contract technology has the potential to reinvent the art market for the digital age.
 I think there is a lot of potential here for more artists to be able to make a living from their art.

 In these early stages, there is not a lot of digital photography or even digital painting in this space.
-It’s a bit off-putting when you see only pop art graphics and characters that kids use in games in the NFT space.
-If you go to one of the curated marketplaces, you will see more of what I (and perhaps you) consider art.
-I think that this is just the beginning and soon we will see more and more photographers and digital artists using NFTs to sell their art.
+It’s a bit off-putting when you see mostly pop art graphics in the NFT space.
+But this is just the beginning and I believe that we will soon see more and more photographers and digital artists using NFTs to sell their art.

 My First NFT!

 But right now, I am only doing this to learn how everything works.
 I’m not ready to jump in with both feet quite yet.
-So I decided on Rarible since I can get started for one minting fee which turned out to be $36 USD.
+So I decided to mint my NFT on Rarible since I can get started for one minting fee which turned out to be $36 USD.

 I have no idea what is going to happen with it.
 It doesn’t really matter to me if it sells or not.
 I just went through this process to learn what it is all about because, as I said, I think this is the future of digital art.